Phillip Adams (American football): Professional career

-Adams was selected in the seventh round (224th overall) of the 2010 NFL Draft by the San Francisco 49ers.
+Adams was selected in the seventh round (224th overall) of the 2010 NFL draft by the San Francisco 49ers.
 In week 16 against the St. Louis Rams on December 26, 2010, he broke his left ankle while blocking on the opening kickoff of the second half.
 The injury required Adams to have surgery, which included several screws being inserted into his leg.
 He was released by the 49ers on September 3, 2011.

 On September 21, 2011, the New England Patriots signed Adams and Landon Cohen after season-ending injuries to Dan Koppen and Myron Pryor.
 He was waived on October 8, then re-signed on October 13 after Mike Wright went on injured reserve.
 On October 14, Adams was once again released to make room for Marcus Harrison, but was re-signed on October 18.
 On November 21, Adams recorded his first interception in the NFL.
 He was waived again on November 29.

 On December 20, 2011, Adams was signed by the Seattle Seahawks.
 He made only one appearance for the Seahawks in 2011.
 On August 31, 2012, the Seahawks cut Adams.

 On September 1, 2012, Adams was signed by the Oakland Raiders.
-In 2012 for Oakland, Adams played in 15 of the Raiders' 16 games, with one interception (off of Peyton Manning) and 15 tackles.
+Adams played in 15 of the Raiders' 16 games that year, with one interception (off of Peyton Manning) and 15 tackles.
 On December 28, 2012, he was placed on injured reserve.
 On March 12, 2013, he re-signed with the Raiders as a restricted free agent.
 Adams appeared in all 16 games for the Raiders in 2013, with 30 tackles and a fumble recovery on the year.
 In his time with the Raiders, he suffered two concussions over three games.

 Adams signed with the Seahawks again on March 27, 2014.
 On August 30, 2014, he was released after continued struggles in training camp.

 He was claimed off waivers by the New York Jets on September 1, 2014.
 In 2014 for the Jets, Adams had one interception and 24 tackles in 12 games for the team.

 Adams was signed by the Atlanta Falcons on March 12, 2015.
 He played in 13 games for the Falcons in 2015, with one interception and 38 tackles.
 On April 5, 2016, Adams had a workout with the Kansas City Chiefs, but he did not return to the NFL.
 During training camp in 2016, the Indianapolis Colts called and asked Adams to participate in practice the following day, but Adams missed his flight.
 According to his former agent, "He made it to the Charlotte airport, but the flight had left already.
 I could tell his head was not in it.
 He'd given up on it."